profanity-im/profanity-plugins/README.md

 --enable-lua-plugins, --disable-lua-plugins
 ```

-A wrapper script is included to enable support for stable plugin languages:
+A wrapper script is included to enable support for currently stable plugin languages:

 ```
 ./configure-plugins
 ```

-This script forces support for C, Python and Ruby.
+This script currently forces support for C, Python and Ruby.
 Lua support for all platforms is still in progress.

 Loading plugins
 ---------------